 I have consulted with owners who were facing problems because a dog was put in a position where something happened.
 Some incidents involved the dog going after someone.
 Some cases involved a bite.
 Other cases involved damage dogs did to rental property when owners were not home.
 In each situation the owner was told by a landlord, home owners association, animal control/law enforcement, etc., to find a trainer.
 In some cases once contracts were discussed the next words were “Oh that will cost too much” or “Let me discuss the costs with my spouse and I will call back.”

 It is best to work to prevent problems.
 This means choosing a dog that is the best match for your life and choosing the best source possible.
 From here you start early socializing and work.
 Find a good trainer to help get you started on the road to prevention.
 No matter how much work we do, these are still dogs.
 Sometimes things happen which are best addressed with a professional.
-Now come the monetary concerns!
+Now come the monetary concerns.
+Yes you will have to pay for a trainer.
+Yes we love dogs but we also have expenses we must cover.
+We have bills just like you.

 Before you say you cannot afford professional to help address problems, ask yourself the following questions: